kha-dinh/my-obsidian/Garbage Collection (UAF).md

-Garbage collectors (GC) in C prevents [[Use-after-Free]] by guaranteeing that the memory object can only be freed if there is no more references (pointers) to the object.
+Many use-after-free defense is inspired by garbage collectors.
+They prevent [[Use-after-Free]] by guaranteeing that the memory object can only be freed if there is no more references (pointers) to the object.

+They are *implicit* approahces

 GC tends to be slow because of memory scanning, so many perform the scanning task periodically ([[@erdos2022minesweeper]])